progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 ## Installation
 1. Clone or download this repository.
-2. (Optional) Create and activate a virtual environment.
-3. Dependencies are installed automatically when main.py runs, but you can pre-install them:
+2. Dependencies are installed automatically when main.py runs, but you can pre-install them:
    `ash
    pip install pyautogui pytesseract Pillow opencv-python numpy keyboard colorama `
-4. Ensure Tesseract OCR is installed (it is an external installation).
+3. Ensure Tesseract OCR is installed (it is an external installation).

 ## Configuration
 Edit config.json to control behaviour: